-- Engaging with all of Newport's diverse communities to promote the Welsh language, raise awareness and visibility of the language and continue to develop Welsh medium education and the inclusivity of the language. - Working with our refugee, migrant, and minority ethnic communities to better embed Welsh language as part of a shared sense of identity across the city, particularly in the context of the development of our fourth Welsh medium primary school. - Building on the creative partnership arrangements developed outside the public and voluntary sector to better raise the profile of the Welsh language across Newport with opportunities at the Dragons rugby and Newport County AFC - Delivering a cohesive approach to Welsh language skills development across our OneNewport partners through the Right Skills Board - Offer Welsh language courses for lapsed speakers, or those that need a confidence boost.
+- Engaging with all communities in Newport's to promote the Welsh language, raise awareness and visibility of the language and continue to develop Welsh medium education and the inclusivity of the language. - Working with our refugee, migrant, and minority ethnic communities to widen access to the Welsh language; embedding the Welsh language as part of a shared sense of identity across the city, particularly in the context of the development of our fourth Welsh medium primary school. - Building on the creative partnership arrangements developed outside the public and voluntary sector to better raise the profile of the Welsh language across Newport with opportunities at the Dragons rugby and Newport County AFC - Delivering a cohesive approach to Welsh language skills development across our OneNewport partners through the Right Skills Board - Offer Welsh language courses for lapsed speakers, or those that need a confidence boost.